Khairo-kh/three-card-poker-judger/README.md

 We can see on the first line a number representing the number of players.
 Then, on each line we have an id followed by three cards with a rank and a suit.

 The program evaluates the best hand and returns the id of the winning player (player with the best hand).
-The program also handles all tie situations where player have similar results and breaks the ties based on the requirements provided with the assignment.
+The program also handles all tie situations where players have similar results and breaks the ties based on the requirements provided with the assignment.

 ## How to run the program